oit-ipbl/image_processing/basics/basics_02.md

 ## Sample of video-image processing adapted the frame rate

 ### Add the function to calculate the frame number from the processing time
-- Define the function for the frame number calculation to keep out of the read function calling multiple times.
+- Define the function for the frame number calculation in order to avoid to be called `cap.read()` function multiple times, independent on the FPS.
-- The loop is continued without the frame reading process if the read function is called before the next frame is provided from the video stream.
+- In this program, the process after `cap.read()` function in the while block is skipped and continued the iteration if the next iteration is came up faster than the next frame is provided from the video stream.

 ### video_viewer2.py
 ```python